 The Skinny: Dragons.
 Well that’s a refreshing addition to the paranormal romance pot.
-Sophie Jordan’s first venture into teen writing turned out to be a bestseller.
-In this trilogy we follow twin sisters who are descendants of dragons but get sent away from their own kind to grow up among humans.
+Sophie Jordan’s first venture into teen writing turned out to be a bestseller and it’s pretty exciting, we must admit!
+In this trilogy we follow twin sisters who are dragons but live most of the time in their human form among other dragons.
+Through a series of events they must spend a year at a normal high school, hiding from their own kind as well as from the local dragon hunters.
 Mandalay pictures bought the rights to this trilogy almost as soon as it debuted back in 2010.
 Since then little progress has been made to develop the film other than naming Nick Pustay as the screenwriter (he is also in line to helm the YA bestseller Shiver).

 The Skinny: Lois Lowry’s 1993 controversial children’s book has become something of a sensation- selling more than 5 million copies and winning her the 1994 Newbery Medal.
 The movie has been in the making for nearly two agonizing decades with many people, at one point or another, attach themselves to the project and then drop it, such as directors Vadim Perelman and David Yates (Harry Potter) and various actors including Dustin Hoffman.
 Warner Bros. initially had the film rights, but have since then been handed over to Jeff Bridges and producer Nikki Silver.
 Now, finally moving full steam ahead, Jeff Bridges is set to play the title character in the film, with Australian up and comer Brenton Thwaites, who will star as Jonas.
 Meryl Streep is poised to join Jeff Bridges as the chief elder in the film, alongside True Blood star Alexander Skarsgard who will play Jonas’ father.
 Other stars include Shameless‘ Cameron Monaghan, as Jonas’s best friend Asher, Katie Holmes will portray Jonas’ mother and Taylor Swift will star as Rosemary.
-The Giver is currently being filmed in South Africa, as of September 2013, and with some success could make for a nice franchise, as it is a four book series.
-The movie is set to be released August,2014.
+The Giver has finished filming in South Africa, and with some success could make for a nice franchise, as it is a four book series.
+The movie will hit theaters August 15, 2014.

 The Book: The Graveyard Book